WordPress/WordPress/wp-content/themes/twentyeleven/readme.txt

 == Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+1. In your admin panel, go to Appearance -> Themes and click the 'Add' button.
 2. Type in Twenty Eleven in the search form and press the 'Enter' key in your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to https://codex.wordpress.org/Twenty_Eleven for a guide to customize this theme.